SARA IS DELIVERING FOR SEATTLE.

-"I was elected with a clear directive: to refocus Seattle’s progressive values on delivering real results—prioritizing safety, livability, and a city that works for everyone, not just political theater.”
+"I was elected with a clear directive: to refocus Seattle’s progressive values on delivering real results – prioritizing safety, livability, and a city that works for everyone, not just political theater.”

 FROM CRISIS TO PROGRESS

-• Public Safety: 911 response times remain unacceptably long due to severe first responder shortages.
+Public Safety: 911 response times remain unacceptably long due to severe first responder shortages.
 Under Nelson’s leadership, the city has reversed years of decline, hiring more officers than it’s losing for the first time since defund/abolition policies were implemented.
 Nelson has also championed alternative dispatch programs and community-based safety initiatives.

-“It’s this commitment to understanding the moving parts of Seattle’s toughest challenges—and collaborating with those closest to the issues—that defines Sara’s leadership and drives measurable results.”
+It’s this commitment to understanding the complexity and urgency of Seattle’s toughest challenges – and collaborating with those closest to the issues – that defines Nelson’s leadership and drives measurable results.

 "Seattle isn’t where it needs to be yet, but we’ve come a long way," said Nelson.
 "We’ve shifted from failed policies to approaches that are starting to work, and I’m committed to seeing those efforts through."